vegastexteditor/vegas-legacy/Readme.md

 =====================

-  The Primary audience is developers using web technologies for both development and use.
-For general use this should be extensible to include other editing focuses, e.i., general text editing, Ruby, Python, C, C++, Java, etc.
+  The Primary audience is developers using web technologies for both development of the project and regular use.
+In general it should support the use of and be extensible to include other editing focuses, e.i., general text editing, Ruby, Python, C, C++, Java, etc.

   With the primary audience being web developers, the application should be written almost entirely in web technologies.